ARMmbed/uvisor/docs/core/PORTING.md

-# uVisor Porting Guide for mbed OS
+# uVisor porting guide for mbed OS

-The uVisor is a low-level security module that creates sandboxed environments on ARM Cortex-M3 and ARM Cortex-M4 devices.
-Each sandbox can get hold of a set of private resources for which uVisor grants exclusive access.
-Calls into sandboxed APIs are only possible through uVisor-managed entry points.

-The uVisor is not compiled and linked directly into your application.
-Instead, a glue-layer module compiles the uVisor in the form of a static library, which is periodically released.
-This library contains the implementation of all the uVisor APIs and the uVisor core, which is a pre-linked binary component.
-You can also generate these libraries yourself by cloning the open source code-base at [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) and compiling them using the provided `Makefile`.

-This guide will help you to port uVisor to your platform and to integrate it in mbed OS and CMSIS RTOS.
+This guide will help you port uVisor to your platform and to integrate it in mbed OS and CMSIS RTOS.
 For porting uVisor to other operating systems, please [contact us](mailto:partnership@mbed.com).

 ## Overview

-This document will cover the following:

-* A quick presentation of the uVisor [repository structure](#repository-structure).
-* A [step-by-step](#porting-steps) porting guide to bring uVisor to your platform.
-* How to [integrate](#integrate-uvisor-in-mbed-os) your new port of uVisor into mbed OS.

-For the remainder of this guide we will assume that you are porting a whole device family to uVisor, called `${family}`.
-We strongly suggest to abstract and generalize your port as much as possible.
-Since a static library is generated for each of your family configurations, a more generalized uVisor port results in the generation — and maintenance — of fewer release libraries.
-You will also enjoy the nice benefit of going through the porting process only once for a large set of devices.
+This guide assumes that you are porting a whole device family, called `${family}`, to uVisor.
+We strongly suggest you abstract and generalize your port as much as possible.
+Because a static library is generated for each of your family configurations, a more generalized uVisor port results in the generation — and maintenance — of fewer release libraries.
+You will also enjoy the benefit of going through the porting process only once for a large set of devices.

-You will need the following:
+You will need:

-* The Launchpad GCC ARM embedded toolchain.
+- The Launchpad GNU ARM Embedded Toolchain.
-* GNU make.
+- GNU Make.
-* git.
+- Git.

-## Repository Structure
+## Repository structure
 [Go to top](#overview)

 The uVisor is developed in the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) repository.
 Most of your porting efforts will happen there.

 Although uVisor is highly self-contained, it still requires some support from the target operating system.
-There are two files in particular that need to be changed in your code-base:
+There are three files in particular that you need to change in your codebase:

-1. **Library glue layer**.
-The [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) `Makefile` allows you to build both release and debug libraries for all family configurations.
-The logic to generate this libraries, publish them, and then pick the right library for the right target at build time is OS-specific.
-This logic must be provided by a glue layer.
+- **Library glue layer**.
+This glue-layer module compiles the uVisor in the form of a static library that contains the implementation of the uVisor APIs and the uVisor core, which is a prelinked binary component.
+You can also build both release and debug libraries for all family configurations by cloning the open source codebase at the [ARMmbed/uvisor](https://github.com/ARMmbed/uvisor) `Makefile`.
+The logic to generate the libraries, publish them and choose the correct library for the target at build time is OS-specific.
+A glue layer must provide this logic.
-1. **Linker script**.
+- **Linker script**.
 It contains specific memory regions and symbols that uVisor relies on.
-1. **Start-up script**. uVisor boots right after the system basic initialization, and before the C/C++ library initialization.
-The start-up script needs to call `uvisor_init()` in between those two.
+- **Startup script**. uVisor boots right after the system basic initialization and before the C/C++ library initialization.
+The startup script needs to call `uvisor_init()` in between those two.

-If you are porting uVisor to mbed OS, you will find that the library glue layer is already embedded in the [mbed OS code-base](https://github.com/ARMmbed/uvisor-lib).
-The linker script and start-up code also live in the same repository.
-We will guide you through the modifications needed in those files later in this guide.
+The library glue layer is already embedded in the [mbed OS codebase](https://github.com/ARMmbed/uvisor-lib).
+The linker script and startup code are also in that repository.
+This guide will show you how to modify those files later.

-Finally, we provide an example application in [ARMmbed/mbed-os-example-uvisor](https://github.com/ARMmbed/mbed-os-example-uvisor) that shows the minimum set of uVisor features on our supported targets.
-It can be used during the porting process as a quick way of testing that the uVisor is working as expected on your new platform.
+The example application in [ARMmbed/mbed-os-example-uvisor](https://github.com/ARMmbed/mbed-os-example-uvisor) shows the minimum set of uVisor features on the supported targets.
+You can use it during the porting process as a quick way to test that the uVisor is working on the new platform.

 ## Porting steps
 [Go to top](#overview)

-We will assume that you are developing in `~/code/`.
+We assume that you are developing in `~/code/`.
 Clone the uVisor GitHub repository locally:

 ```bash
 $ cd ~/code